SaGodinho/Production_Downtime/README.md

 ## Project Overview

+Manufacturing profitability depends heavily on maximizing productive machine time while minimizing operational waste and downtime.
+Excessive downtime directly reduces throughput, increases operational costs, and lowers equipment utilization.

-This project analyzes production downtime data to identify:
+This project aims to answer the following questions:

-- Major causes of downtime
-- Downtime trends over time
-- Production efficiency
-- Key operational bottlenecks
-- Opportunities for process improvement

-The analysis combines Python-based data exploration with data visualization techniques to generate actionable business insights.
+- What are the main drivers of productivity loss?
+- Which downtime factors contribute the most to lost production time?
+- Are there operator-specific performance differences?
+- Do different products significantly affect production performance?
+- What Lean wastes are most prevalent?
+- What improvement opportunities would generate the highest business impact?

 ---